 Our intensive 5-week induction and training program provides a strong foundation from the very beginning of our graduates’ time with us and includes:

-- introduction to OAG and the broader public sector
+• introduction to the OAG and the broader public sector

 The 3-year training program that follows supports our graduates through their key technical development period and their professional studies.

 Our unique inter-jurisdictional and international relationships with other audit offices in Australia and around the world allows us to offer outstanding secondment opportunities for interested employees.
-We are currently coordinating an exchange to the British Columbia Audit Office to begin in November 2017.
-We also have 1 employee undertaking a secondment with the Victorian Auditor-General’s Office and are negotiating a second to commence in 2018.
+We currently have 1 employee on secondment with the British Columbia Audit Office and 1 employee with the Victorian Auditor-General’s Office.

 These placements are mutually beneficial, offering a way to share audit knowledge and expertise throughout and beyond the Australasian Council of Auditors-General (ACAG) community.

 Targeted sponsorship of business school awards and scholarships at Edith Cowan University (ECU), Murdoch University, the University of Notre Dame Australia and the University of Western Australia acknowledges the value of our strategic relationships with the universities.
 The Auditor General also has regular involvement at student events speaking about the importance of public sector audit.